 ‘Warabi Mochi’ is made with ‘Warabi (Bracken)’ starch flour and it is similar to ‘Kuzu Mochi’ which is made with ‘Kuzu’ starch flour.
 Those rare starch flours are not available for many of us.
 People make those sweets using some substitutes such as Potato Starch that is widely available.

 3 tablespoons Potato Starch OR Tapioca Starch *1 tablespoon = 15ml

 Iced Water to cool

-- Combine Potato Starch and Sugar in a saucepan.
+- Combine Starch and Sugar in a saucepan.
 Add Water (warm tap water preferred) and mix well.
 Heat over medium heat, stirring constantly, until colour turns completely transparent.
 Remove from the heat, but keep stirring for 20-30 seconds to let it firm up.

 - Alternatively you can cook in microwave in medium power.
 Cooking time depends on your machine.
 I set my machine at 600W, cook 2 minutes, STIR UP very well, then cook 1 to 1 & 1/2 minutes and stir well.

 - Prepare Water and Ice Cubes in a bowl.
 Using two wet spoons, drop 1 tablespoonful of the gooey paste-like mixture into the icy water.
 The mixture will instantly harden.

 - Drain well, and place in a serving bowl.
 Enjoy with Kinako (Grourd Roasted Soy Beans) and Muscovado Syrup.